Four Back-To-School Must-Haves for Your School’s Fitness Facilities

-For schools who want to take advantage of the Advanced Exercise promotion, a quick-reference shopping list shows you just how far the numbers can reach.
+For schools who want to take advantage of the Advanced Exercise promotion to improve their weight rooms and gymnasiums, a quick-reference shopping list shows you just how far the numbers can reach.
 The 30 percent Advanced Exercise discount is available for either the premium or the economy products when ordered through an Advanced Exercise representative, but only for orders placed between August 22 and October 1.
 Prices don’t include freight, so clients should be aware that shipping weights can be an expense, but working through that with local sales representatives can help reduce the number of shipments of the product mix to fit most budgets.

 To find out more about ordering through the promotion, or to explore additional fitness equipment needs for your program, contact your Advanced Exercise fitness design consultant.